Project scaffold

 Rendering the UserItem component

-• User name: The user's name is displayed prominently next to the avatar.
+- A user name: Display the user’s name prominently next to the avatar.

-• Follow/unfollow button: This button enables users to follow or unfollow the displayed user.
-Its appearance and behavior adapt based on the isLoading and isFollowing state variables, providing immediate user feedback.
+- A follow/unfollow button: This button lets users follow or unfollow the displayed user.
+Its appearance and behavior adapt based on the

-To aggregate and display multiple user items, we create a component called UsersList.
-This component utilizes the UserItem component to render a list of users dynamically.
+To aggregate and display multiple user items, we created the UsersList component.
+This component uses the UserItem component to dynamically render a list of users.

 import UserItem, { UsersDto } from "./UserItem";